sfu-db/connector-x/CONTRIBUTING.md

 You can build the wheel file in your own environment if the pre-built ones do not fit your instance.
 The steps are simple:
 1. Configure environment.
 Follow the instructions in [Install tools and dependencies](#install-tools-and-dependencies).
 2. Build connectorx.
-Run command `just ci-build-python-extention ci-build-python-wheel ci-rename-wheel` to generate a wheel file under directory `connectorx-python/dist/`.
+Run command `just ci-build-python-extention ci-build-python-wheel` to generate a wheel file under directory `target/wheel/`.